charlesnathansmith/crackmes/EsoLangVM/writeup.md

 We can go back and fill them in if they appear to become a problem.

-Now we just need to trace through execution and log when we're hitting each of these addresses during validation, work out what each one that gets used does, and then we can effectively decompile it into a sequence of macros.
+Now we just need to trace through execution and log when we're hitting each of these addresses during validation, work out what each one that gets used does, and then we can effectively decompile it into a sequence of actions.

-# Execution tracing: Name
+# Macro sequence tracing: Name

 Let's see what happens after the Name gets read.